Monday, May 28, 2018

 Griffin disliked the second part immediately.

 So here's the thing.
 Yes, Griffin's right that A, who's 21 (don't judge me.
-He's one of the cutest boys I've ever met with huge dark brown eyes and almost black curly hair and he speaks three languages and and he loves literature and poetry and he writes stories and he has a lot of things in common with me that I can't talk about in this blog plus when we met he told me he was older than 21 and does age really even matter anyway when two people are adults and, umm, actually I think I'm finding a subject right this second for a future post), has a weird obsession with being an adult.
+He's one of the cutest boys I've ever met with huge dark brown eyes and almost black curly hair and he speaks three languages and he loves literature and poetry and he writes stories and he has a lot of things in common with me that I can't talk about in this blog plus when we met he told me he was older than 21 and does age really even matter anyway when two people are adults and, umm, actually I think I'm finding a subject right this second for a future post), has a weird obsession with being an adult.
 He's more determined than almost anyone I know to be professional and make money and buy a house and start his life.
 Despite that, though, he's really a big huge baby which is, in direct opposition to what Griffin said, why things didn't work out.
 A may really want adulthood, but he's actually nowhere close.

 I, on the other hand, with my "weird obsession with being a kid" really don't act like a kid at all.
 Do I do and like things that a lot of people my age are "too mature" to do and to like, like push my way into the middle of the madness at and occasionally crowd surf at concerts and dance and mosh around my house while blasting pop punk or easycore or indie or Lil Peep?
 Okay, fine.
 I do.
 Do I maybe wear clothes and have piercings and hair more frequently--but not always--seen on a younger crowd?
 I suppose.
 Do people think I'm Griffin and Keifer's sister instead of mom sometimes and have I even once or twice been mistaken for a girlfriend (which is fucking crazy since we all look so much alike especially me and Kei.
 This is California, not Kentucky)?
 That's also not wrong.
 Do I date people a lot younger than people my age usually do?
 No one who knows me will argue there.